Reporting electrical shocks

 Workplace electrical accidents and incidents

-All workplace electrical accidents and incidents must be reported to WorkSafe Tasmania on
+All workplace electrical accidents and incidents must be reported to WorkSafe Tasmania (external link) on 1300 366 322.

 In Tasmania serious electrical accidents must be fully reported in writing to within 21 days of the accident, containing details of the accident, the reasons for the accident and any remedial actions needed.